MuGeminorum/Snake-AI/README.md

 | Reward_bit   |                -0.8                |                -1.5                |                -2.0                |
 | Avg record   |                ≈20                 |                ≈23                 |                ≈28                 |

+## Conclusion

+1. Increasing the penalty for death leads to higher average records
+2. The training result of the low death penalty strategy has a low reward curve, but it performs well in the demo
+3. A particularly high reward for eating food can lead to quick success regardless of long-term safety

 ## Future work

 The zigzag of snake body looks ugly, try to add punishment into reward for too many zigzags.